QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/tools/staruml/index.md

 #### Do not trust the view

-You can delete an element but it will remain in the model, meaning
+You can delete an element, but it will remain in the model, meaning:

-* 🪲 If you use the model explorer, select an element, for instance to edit it, you may pick the wrong one
+* 🪲 If we use the model explorer to select an element, for instance, to edit it, then we may pick the wrong one
-* 👻 Others may inadvertently use the incorrect in other diagrams
+* 👻 If we want to reuse an element in another diagram, we may inadvertently use the wrong element
-* 💩 You will have it in generated code
+* 💩 You will still have them in the generated code

 The model is the **only one you can trust**.
 Ensure it is up-to-date.
 </div></div>